Took place on the Caribbean Coast of Colombia, at the foothills of the Sierra Nevada de Santa Marta mountain range

-For Chapter 2 we will be learning from the Kogi & also Wayuu tribe.
+For Chapter 2, we learned from the Kogi & also Wayuu tribe.

 The Wayuu (pronounced “wah-you”) are indigenous to the semi-arid desert region of the Guajira Peninsula in Colombia.
 The tribe is matrilineal, with the Mother at the head of the household, she teaches her daughter how to weave their Mochila bags.

 To the Wayuu, weaving is a symbol of wisdom, intelligence and creativity.
 According to legend the tradition comes from the “Wale’kerü”, a spider that taught the women how to weave their creative drawings into the Wayuu bags.